Beijzum/beijzum.github.io/docs/Uploading to GitHub.md

 ## Creating Online Cloud Repository on GitHub

-This section focuses on creating an online cloud repository for you to upload your project to.
+This section focuses on creating an online cloud repository in :material-github:GitHub for you to upload your project to.

-4. Login to [GitHub](https://github.com/) and create a new repository as highlighted below:
+1. [Login](https://github.com/) to GitHub and create a new repository as highlighted below:

     ![make new repository](./assets/uploadS4a.png)